PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 12:41:09
+Last updated: 2024-04-08 12:41:44
-Random Quote: Euron's gifts are poisoned.  -  Victarion Greyjoy
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight